Ardeshir Hosseinpour: Cause of death

 There are conflicting reports on the cause of Hosseinpour's death.
-It was not reported until six days later, first by the Al-Quds daily and the Iranian Students' News Agency.
-American Radio Farda (broadcasting in Persian) originally reported that he died due to "gassing".
+It was not reported until six days later, first by Al-Quds (daily news) and then by the Iranian Students' News Agency.
+American Radio Farda (broadcasting in Persian) originally reported he had died due to "gassing".

-The United States private intelligence company Stratfor released a report on 2 February 2007 claiming that "sources very close to Israeli intelligence" had said that Hosseinpour was "a long time Mossad target", and that Hosseinpour died from "radioactive poisoning" as part of a covert Mossad operation to halt the Iranian nuclear program.
-It continued:"Decapitating a hostile nuclear program by taking out key human assets is a tactic that has proven its effectiveness over the years, particularly in the case of Iraq.
+The United States private intelligence company Stratfor released a report on 2 February 2007 claiming "sources very close to Israeli intelligence" had said that Hosseinpour was "a long time Mossad target", and that Hosseinpour died from "radioactive poisoning" as part of a purported covert Mossad operation to halt the Iranian nuclear program.
+It continued "Decapitating a hostile nuclear program by taking out key human assets is a tactic that has proven its effectiveness over the years, particularly in the case of Iraq.
 In the months leading up to the 1981 Israeli airstrike on Iraq's Osirak reactor—which was believed to be on the verge of producing plutonium for a weapons program -- at least three Iraqi nuclear scientists died under mysterious circumstances."

 The Israeli newspaper Haaretz reported that a "website of expatriate Iranian communists" had claimed that several other scientists were killed and injured in the same incident.

 Despite these reports, the "semi-official" Fars News Agency reported that an unnamed informed source in Tehran told them Hosseinpour was not involved in the Isfahan nuclear facility, and that he "suffocated by fumes from a faulty gas fire in sleep."

-The report of an assassination was also denied by Gholamreza Aghazadeh, head of the Atomic Energy Organization of Iran, who said that Iranian nuclear experts "are sound and safe."
+The report of an assassination was denied by Gholamreza Aghazadeh, head of the Atomic Energy Organization of Iran, who said that Iranian nuclear experts "are sound and safe."
 Mossad sources, including former Mossad chief director Meir Amit, also told the San Francisco Chronicle that the claim of assassination was "baseless" and "[went] against all known modus operandi of the agency."

 According to an investigative work by an Italian journalist, Ardeshir Hosseinpour sympathised with Khatami.

-Ardeshir's sister, Mahboobeh Hosseinpour, claimed her brother was murdered by Iran's Revolutionary Guards rather than Israel.
+Ardeshir's sister, Mahboobeh Hosseinpour, claimed her brother was murdered by Iran's Revolutionary Guards and not by Israel.

-In 2020 Moeen (the Minister of Culture and Higher Education under President Akbar Hashemi Rafsanjani (1989-1993) and President Mohammad Khatami (1997-2000)) asserted that Hosseinpour was killed by Mossad.
+In 2020, Mostafa Moeen, the Minister of Culture and Higher Education under President Akbar Hashemi Rafsanjani (1989-1993) and President Mohammad Khatami (1997-2000), asserted that Hosseinpour was killed by Mossad.